apache/carbondata/docs/data-management-on-carbondata.md

   ```

   NOTE (<b>RESTRICTION</b>):
-  * Only value of 1 is supported for hierarchy levels.
-Other hierarchy levels are not supported.
+  * Only 1 is supported for granularity value of timeseries pre-aggregate table.
+Other granularity value are not supported.
-  Other hierarchy levels are not supported
+  * Only one granularity can be defined on creating one timeseries pre-aggregate table.
+Other granularity are created separately.
-  * pre-aggregate tables for the desired levels needs to be created one after the other
+  * Pre-aggregate tables for the desired levels needs to be created one after the other
-  * pre-aggregate tables created for each level needs to be dropped separately
+  * Pre-aggregate tables are created for each level needs to be dropped separately

 ## BUCKETING